lcsystems/kvtransaction/README.md

 ## Changelog

+- v1.4.5
+        - Now using Splunk SDK for Python version 1.5.0

+        - Bugfixing regarding event aggregation and attribute calculation, slight code modifications

+        - Events which did not actively contribute to a transaction will not cause a stored transaction to be displayed

+- v1.4
-- v1.4  - Added initial version of the "outputkvtransaction" command for collection housekeeping
+        - Added initial version of the "outputkvtransaction" command for collection housekeeping

         - Prettyfied README file

+- v1.3
-- v1.3  - Implemented checksums to enable proper collection backfilling
+        - Implemented checksums to enable proper collection backfilling

+- v1.2
-- v1.2  - Added README file
+        - Added README file

         - Added verbose comments in code